nirupshrestha/LMS/README.md

-# FinalBoss LMS
+#  LMS

-FinalBoss LMS is a modern MERN-stack Learning Management System (LMS) that allows users to browse courses, purchase via PayPal, and track their learning progress.
+LMS is a modern MERN-stack Learning Management System (LMS) that allows users to browse courses, purchase via PayPal, and track their learning progress.

 ## Features